jessepav/lacygoill-wiki-backup/tmux/command.md

 > Windows themselves do not have titles - a window's title is the title of its active pane.

 ###

+## How to get the list of all the panes in the current session?

+    $ tmux lsp -s

+This is due to what seems to be an undocumented effect of `-s`.
+Indeed, `-s` is meant to change the meaning of `-t`:

+> If -s is given, target is a session (or the current ses‐ sion).

+But there's no `-t` here.
+I guess that in the absence of `-t`, when you use `-s`, tmux assumes `-t ''`.

+    $ tmux lsp -s -t ''

+And an empty session name probably refers to the current session.

+##
 ## How to set the title of
 ### the current pane?
 (2)